There is no expiration date on weight loss. At least, that’s what the experts over at SparkPeople believe.

 Grocery Shopping List

 The SparkPeople diet program provides recipe suggestions and cooking tips, but does not offer any food samples or meal deliveries as some other diet plans do.
-Therefore, it is up to members to use what they have learned from SparkPeople’s online resources to shop for their own foods to supplement a healthy diet that also promotes weight loss.
+Therefore, it is up to members to use what they have learned from SparkPeople’s online resources to shop for their own foods to supplement a healthy diet – like the Khloe Kardashian diet that also promotes weight loss.